Great Northern Way–Emily Carr station

-Great Northern Way–Emily Carr is a planned underground station for the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
-It will be located at the intersection of Great Northern Way and Thornton Street adjacent to the Emily Carr University of Art and Design in the Strathcona neighbourhood of Vancouver, British Columbia, Canada.
+Great Northern Way–Emily Carr is an underground station under construction on the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
+It is being built at the intersection of Great Northern Way and Thornton Street adjacent to the Emily Carr University of Art and Design in the Strathcona neighbourhood of Vancouver, British Columbia, Canada.
 Originally scheduled to open in 2025, the station's projected opening has been pushed back twice; as of May 2024, it is scheduled to open in late 2027.

 During planning, the station was known simply as Great Northern Way.
 On September 17, 2020, the station was renamed to include reference to Emily Carr University.